-Peatland Code Mandatory Document VVB check requirement VVB Guidance IUCN UK PP Validation Check requirement requirement the VVB will request more evidence Emissions calculator VVB shall check the start date, duration, hectares and emission reductions match the other Peatland Code documents.
+Peatland Code Mandatory Document VVB Check Requirement VVB Guidance IUCN UK PP Validation Check Requirement requirements, the VVB will request more evidence.
+Emissions Calculator VVB shall check the start date, duration, hectares and emission reductions match the other Peatland Code documents.
 Ensure that correct formulas are used for Table 6.
-When projects amend the duration in table 6 to something other than stated in the template, check that the correct formula has been written in and not just a manually entered emissions reduction number.
-Document must be fully completed and correspond to the PDD and additionality calculator information.
-Additionality calculator Costs should reflect the work stated in the Management and Monitoring Plan.
-Costs shall be in the correct sections as not to incorrectly affect the public/private finance percentage.
+When projects amend the duration in Table 6 to something other than stated in the template, check that the correct formula has been written in and not a manually entered emissions reduction figure.
+Document must be fully completed and correspond to the PDD and Additionality Calculator information.
+Additionality Calculator Costs should reflect the work stated in the Management and Monitoring Plan.
+Costs shall be in the correct sections so as not to incorrectly affect the public/private finance percentage.
 Please see Section 1.5 of the Peatland Code and the Guidance tab of the Additionality Calculator template. % grant funded cannot exceed 85%.
-Proof of any other income (e.g. public grant) Check that the amount in the proof document is reflected in the additionality calculator N/A Requested as evidence at validation Risk assessment The monitoring plan shall link to the risk assessment.
+Proof of any other income (e.g., public grant) Check that the amount in the proof document is reflected in the Additionality Calculator.
+N/A Requested as evidence at validation.
+Risk Assessment The Monitoring Plan shall link to the Risk Assessment.
 All potential hazards are identified and addressed, with a 'Risk Rating with Controls' rating of 'Tolerable' or better.
 Risk Assessment must link to the monitoring plan.
 Guidance tab of the Risk Assessment template.
 All risks have a rating of tolerable or better.